B4rtekk1/Skysync/SERVER.md

 ### Note

 - **In password field do not put your gmail password.
-It must be app password more information [here](https://www.hostpapa.com/knowledgebase/how-to-create-and-use-google-app-passwords/)**
+It must be app password more information [check this link](https://www.hostpapa.com/knowledgebase/how-to-create-and-use-google-app-passwords/)**
 - **Highly recommend using [ngrok](https://ngrok.com/) for tunneling**

 ```bash